Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 Decide on what you want to throw out, give away or sell.
 Furniture can be sold second-hand on sites like Jimoty, Mercari, and Off Mall.
 If you have oversized items like appliances or mattresses, they cannot be thrown out like garbage!

-You have to call and arrange with your city council or local waste processing center for them to pick up the items.
+You must call and arrange for your city council or local waste processing center to pick up the items.
 They will ask you to identify the objects and their sizes, and you will then need to purchase the required number of stickers at a local convenience store.
 You may like to read the article about garbage disposal in Japan.

 Removal rates range from a few hundred to a few thousand JPY, depending on the size of the item you need to dispose of.
 On the scheduled pick-up day, you must attach the stickers to your unwanted items and place them in the garbage collection area.